7 Alternatives to U–Haul Cargo Trailers

 Wanting options for moving your studio apartment cross-country?
 Or maybe just a few pieces of furniture?
 You might know that

 Think PODS.
-These portable storage containers come in handy for several situations.
+Portable storage containers come in handy for several situations.
 First, if you’re ready to move right away, you can rent a container and have it shipped to your door.
 The company will then drop off the unit, and you can spend a few days loading it.
-Not quite up to the task of lugging everything you own into the container?
-Hire professional moving help and they'll take care of the heavy lifting for you.

 When you’re raring to go, just tell the company where to send it.
 They will do the rest.